marcinjahn/technology-notebook/src/docs/programming/rust/closures.md

 Functions cannot do that.
 Captures can be done in three ways, depending on the `Fn...` trait being used:

-- `FnOnce` - takes ownership of the captured variables.
-It can be called only once, because it can't take ownership of some external value twice.
+- `FnOnce` - Instances of `FnOnce` can be called, but might not be callable multiple times.
+Because of this, if the only thing known about a type is that it implements `FnOnce`, it can only be called once, because it takes ownership of passed arguments.
 - `FnMut` - it mutably borrows external values.
+Sutrait of `FnOnce`.
 - `Fn` - it immutably borrows external values.
+Sutrait of `FnOnce`.

 ::: tip Closure traits
 - Closure can implement one, two, or all of these traits.